Uniform amenability at infinity: Introduction

 \subsection{Acknowledgments}

 The author got the key idea for this research during his stay at the Isaac Newton Institute for the program ``Operators, Graphs, Groups'' in October 2025.
 He acknowledges the kind hospitality and the exciting environment provided by the institute.
 He thanks M.~Bestvina, Y.~Cornulier, K.~Fujiwara, D.~Gaboriau, M.~Magee, F.~Paulin, M.~de la Salle, and Z.~Sela for fruitful and stimulating conversations.
+He also thanks M.~ Bo\.{z}ejko for persistently asking him what uniform exactness should be about twenty years ago.
+He is particularly grateful to de la Salle for pointing out an error in the earlier draft and suggesting an improvement of Theorem~\ref{thmA:LaTree}.
+Theorem~\ref{thm:tame} for the case of the field $\IR$ was provided to us by GPT-5.6, but was also independently observed by de la Salle.